Manual therapy has a long history

 within the profession of physical therapy and physical therapists have greatly

-contributed to the current diversity in manual therapy approaches and
+contributed to the current diversity in approaches and

 techniques.
 Mechanical explanations were historically used to explain the